 Data retention and deletion

 We’ll send you information according to the preferences you submitted via our online forms.
-If you’d like to change these preferences at any point, please email us at firstname.lastname@example.org.
+If you’d like to change these preferences at any point, please contact Mark via email email@example.com.

 If you have any concerns about our GPDR policy you can contact our Managing Director, Mark Beavan via email firstname.lastname@example.org.

 In addition to the above, we collect anonymous data information automatically about your visit to our website through cookies.
 Please see our Cookies Policy for more details.
 This does not fall within the remit of GDPR but is important.